← Back to 史記

 使

 In the spring of the seventeenth year, King Zhuang of Chu surrounded Zheng and conquered it in three months.
 He entered from the Huang gate.
 The Zheng lord bared his flesh and led a sheep to welcome him, saying: 'This orphan has not received heaven's favor and cannot serve the lord.
 The lord has used cherished anger and reached this humble city.
 This is the orphan's crime.
 I dare not fail to listen only to your command!
 Make me a guest in the southern sea.
 If you grant me as a minister or concubine to the feudal lords, I also listen only to your command.
-If the lord does not forget Li, Xuan, Huan, and Wu, and does not cut off their altars and soil, and makes them change to serve the lord, this is the orphan's wish, not what I dare to hope for.
+If the lord does not forget Li, Xuan, Huan, and Wu, does not cut off their state sacrifices, and allows their descendants to serve the lord instead, this is the orphan's wish, not what I dare to hope for.
 I dare to spread my inner thoughts.'
 The Chu group of ministers said: 'The king should not permit it.'
 King Zhuang said: 'If their lord can humble himself before the others, he must be able to trust and use his people.
 How can we cut them off!'
-King Zhuang personally held the flag and waved the army with his left and right.
-He led the troops to depart thirty li and camped, then permitted peace.
+King Zhuang personally held the command flag and directed the army on either side.
+He led the troops thirty li away and made camp, then agreed to peace.
 Pan Wang entered to make an alliance, and Zi Liang went out as a hostage.
 In the sixth month of summer, Jin came to rescue Zheng and battled with Chu.
 They greatly defeated the Jin army on the river, then arrived at Heng Yong and returned.

 31